Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Theoretical Derivation

-provided $w_1(x) \neq w_2(x)$ on a set of positive measure.} \item{Since the sum of a strictly concave function and a concave function is strictly concave, it follows that the full dual objective $g(w)$ is strictly concave on the set of admissible functions.} \end{enumerate} As a result, $g(w)$ admits at most one maximizer, and the proposition is proved.\end{proof}
+holds on the set where $w_1(x)\neq w_2(x)$, which has positive $p_T$-measure. \end{enumerate} As a sum of two strictly concave functions, $g$ is strictly concave on the admissible set and admits a unique maximizer. \end{proof}